francescogerardomarra/its/learning/docker/docker-compose/component/network/define-network/driver/option/example/bridge/enable-icc/enable_icc.md

 - it disables inter-container communication on a bridge network but still allows external connectivity if configured;

-- while [driver: none](../../../../type/none/none.md) sets a full isolation without any network access.
+- while [driver: none](../../../../type/none/none.md) sets full isolation without any network access.

 **Example:**